AbstractSDK/abstract/app-template/README.md

 ./template-setup.sh
 ```

-The setup script will add our Github CI repo to the repo.
+The setup will suggest you to install a few tools that are used in the template.
+You can skip this step if you already have them installed or if you're not planning on using them.

 ## Using the Justfile